 Elevation Gain – 1,892 m

 We woke early to start our 1,892 m climb to the summit.
-On the way we were treated to a gorgeous sunrise over the Caucuses.
+On the way we were treated to a gorgeous sunrise over the Caucasus.
 The tall mountains Ushba and Donguzorun were glowing in the first rays.
 It was nice to finally have a clear sky, but it was quite chilly at close to -20°C. Sergei and I retraced our steps passing Diesel Hut and Pruis–11.

 Just before Pastukhova Rocks a snowcat passed us.
 Some climbers take a snowcat to the rocks and begin their sumit bid from there.
 To me it felt like cheating.
 As well, it would cost over $160 USD as I would have to pay for both myself and Sergei.
 He was probably hoping I would take the snowcat, but I’d rather ski.
 From Pastukhova Rocks, we still had another 972 m to climb before reaching the summit.